michael-griehm/azure-data-engineering-DP203/event-hub.md

 - Geo Redundant (GRS)
   - Asynchronously copy your data to a whole different region (location)
   - Protects against vast natural disasters

+#### Data Lake

+Azure Data Lake Storage Gen2 is a set of capabilities dedicatdd to big data analytics built on Azure Blob Storage.

+The Data Lake is split up into to parts:

+- Storage
+  - Storage capability of files.
+- Analytics
+  - Tool used to run large analytics on large amounts of data using massive parallel processing.
+  - Databricks is a competitor to this feature set and long term support for this is unknown.

+##### Benefits

+- Built on Blob Storage
+- Hadoop compatible access (being replaced with Apache Spark)
+- Hierarchical namespace (file directory structure)
+- Cheaper, Gen 2 ZRS is 40% cheaper Gen Data Lake Storage